hyprnz/induxion-testing/src/partBRefactoring/step3/README.md

 ## Step 3

+The code for Step 3 includes the "advanced step" from Step 2.

 We have introduced DateTime.ts to encapsulate pure date functions.

 We have also now introduced the PlannedStartMaker class which encapsulates the making of a `PlannedStart` object based on